automata-network/automata-sgx-sdk/README.md

 * [sgx-prover](https://github.com/automata-network/sgx-prover): A prover that supports to execute Scroll and Linea blocks in SGX enclave and generate the PoE (Proof of Execution).
 * [sgx-scallfold](https://github.com/automata-network/sgx-scaffold): A scaffold for creating an SGX enclave with Rust.
+* [sgx-revm](https://github.com/automata-network/revm-sgx): A PoC that embeded revm inside Intel SGX enclave.

 ## Acknowledgements
 - [incubator-teaclave-sgx-sdk](https://github.com/apache/incubator-teaclave-sgx-sdk): The Automata SGX SDK is built on top of [https://github.com/automata-network/incubator-teaclave-sgx-sdk](https://github.com/automata-network/incubator-teaclave-sgx-sdk), which is a fork of `incubator-teaclave-sgx-sdk` and updated to work with the latest version of the Rust toolchain and Intel SGX SDK.

+## Disclaimer
+This project is under development.
+All source code and features are not production ready.